 The Community Foundation of the Dan River Region accepts Halifax County Grant Proposals every Fall.
 One or two grants are typically awarded of $2,000 or less per cycle.
-In order to apply for our Halifax County Grant Cycle, your organization must serve the citizens of Halifax County and must have a have a 501(c)(3) tax-exempt status in good standing.
-The Halifax County grant cycle is now closed, and will reopen August 1, 2021.
-The deadline to submit applications is September 30, 2021.
+In order to apply for our Halifax County Grant Cycle, your organization must serve the citizens of Halifax County and must have a 501(c)(3) tax-exempt status in good standing.
+The Halifax County grant cycle is now closed, and will reopen August 1, 2022.
+The deadline to submit applications is September 30, 2022.
 All applications must be submitted online.

 Instructions for Academic Works: https://cfdrrgrants.academicworks.com/

 Click the sign up button in the upper right hand corner to create your login.
 A confirmation e-mail will be sent to complete your account setup.
 Once your account is created you may begin your application

 The application is a two-part process:

 - General Application (GA): Think about this like an organizational profile page/introduction; this is for broad material about your organization as a whole rather than the project/program you are requesting funds for.

 - Opportunity Specific Application (OSA): This is where specific information about your program or project is entered.

 - BOTH the GA and the OSA must be completed in order for your application to be submitted.
 [Note: You will not have access to the OSA in the system until you have completed the GA.}

 - You may edit your submitted application until the Halifax grant cycle closes.

 - Uploading Documents